cybandy/portfolio_content/project/Network Scanner(scandy)/index.md

 ### Installation

 #### Caution
-Because scapy interact directly with the raw socket of your system it requires sudo priveledges.
+Because scapy interact directly with the raw socket of your system it requires sudo privileges.
 You can directly call sudo as I have shown below or follow the explanation [here](http://https://github.com/Forescout/project-memoria-detector/issues/6 "here") to tweak it as you want it.

 Clone the repo
 ```sh